Netcracker/KubeMarine/documentation/Troubleshooting.md

 ```
 FAILURE!
-TASK FAILED xxx
+TASK FAILED prepare.check.sudoer
 KME0005: 10.101.1.1 is not a sudoer
 ```

 The error reports that the specified node does not have superuser rights.
-The error occurs even before the payload is executed on the cluster when running `install` or `add_node` procedure.
+The error occurs before the payload is executed on the cluster when running `install` or `add_node` procedure.

 To fix this, add connection user to the sudoer group on the cluster node.